Gloriaufedo/Bioinformatics-Portfolio/Single-Cell RNA-seq Analysis of Human PBMCs/README.md

 ![umap_celltype](figures/umap_celltypes.png)

-This repository contains an end-to-end Python pipeline using **Scanpy** to preprocess, cluster, and annotate a single-cell RNA sequencing (scRNA-seq) dataset of Human Peripheral Blood Mononuclear Cells (PBMCs).
+This project contains an end-to-end Python pipeline using **Scanpy** to preprocess, cluster, and annotate a single-cell RNA sequencing (scRNA-seq) dataset of Human Peripheral Blood Mononuclear Cells (PBMCs).

 ---